eduvpn-debian/packaging/README.md

     * `pbuilder --create` to create a chroot
     * `pdebuild` to build source package in chroot
-    * You probably need to add the eduvpn PPA as a dependency to your chroot https://pbuilder.alioth.debian.org/#usingspecialaptsources
+    * You probably need to add the eduVPN PPA as a dependency to your chroot https://pbuilder.alioth.debian.org/#usingspecialaptsources

     Note that you don't *have* to use the chroot, it is just to make sure